Choosing the Right Bug Light for Your Home: What You Need to Know

 Contrary to common belief, most bug light options don’t “zap” insects because they’re attracted to light.
 Instead, they utilize a specific spectrum of ultraviolet (UV) light that many flying insects find irresistible.
 Once drawn in, bugs are either trapped using sticky surfaces or eliminated with electric grids.

 Bug lights are most effective against phototactic insects, which are attracted to light, such as moths, flies, and beetles.
 However, many biting pests, such as mosquitoes, are less attracted to light and more drawn to heat and carbon dioxide.
-That’s why pairing your bug light with other targeted pest control strategies in Kingston, MA, is important.
+That’s why pairing your bug light with other targeted strategies, is important.

 Types of Bug Lights: Which Is Right for You?